breeze2/async-task-throttle/README.md

 const throttleTask = AsyncTaskThrottle.create(task, 6, 100)

-// use throttleTask like task
+// use `throttleTask` just like `task`
-throttleTask('https://github.com/breeze2/markdown-it-all').then(value => {
+// but up to 6 tasks are running at the same moment throttleTask('https://github.com/breeze2/markdown-it-all').then(value => {
     console.log(value)
 }).catch(error => {